Syrian Alawite figure speaks out against violence

 A youth helping them was hit in the stomach and is in hospital.
 A third relative present was abducted.

 "They are related to me through my wife.
 The driver of the truck was also killed.
-My nephew, Shadi Tammour, was separately kidnapped in Homs today," said Saleh.
+My nephew, Shadi Tammour, was separately kidnapped in Homs today," said Salem.

-"I was among a group (of notables) from different sects who went to collect the bodies but the armed men did not let us take them.
-The bodies were picked up only after armoured security vehicles went into the area," he added.

 Fearing sectarian killings, thousands of Sunni families have escaped to other cities or to Jordan and Lebanon, according to residents, while thousands of Alawites have fled to ancestral mountain homes in villages to the west.